campaign-layer/origin-sdk/README.md

 ![@campnetwork/origin](https://imgur.com/rptBOLI.png)

 The **CampModal** is a one-line\* solution for authenticating users with the Origin SDK.
-It can be used to connect users to the Auth Hub and link and unlink social accounts.
+It can be used to connect users to Origin, link and unlink social accounts, mint IPNFTs, and view the user's Origin stats.

 It works as follows: